cimitrasoftware/cimitra_win_user_admin/README.md

 1. Run your PowerShell 7 session as Adminstrator

 2. Install the Cimitra's Windows Users Administration Script with the command below.
-Copy and paste command below in your PowerShell terminal on a Windows Host that has the Cimitra Agent for Windows already installed.
+Copy and paste the command below in your PowerShell terminal on a Windows Host that has the Cimitra Agent for Windows already installed.
 If you have not deployed a Cimitra Agent to the Windows Host, then do that first.
 See cimitra.com/agent

 **iwr https://git.io/JBwuL | iex**